Gayatri-user/Rising-Waters-ML-Flood-Prediction-System/README.md

 ## Project Documentation Repository

-This repository contains the complete documentation developed for the **Rising Waters – Machine Learning Based Flood Prediction System** as part of the IBM SkillsBuild Internship Program.
+This repository contains the complete documentation developed for the **Rising Waters – Machine Learning Based Flood Prediction System** as part of the APSCHE, SmartInternz-SmartBridge Educational Services Pvt.Ltd. and IBM SkillsBuild Internship Program.

 The project focuses on predicting flood risk using Machine Learning techniques and provides a web-based application for real-time flood prediction based on weather and rainfall parameters.